Like the “Vegan Yumz” page on FB, write a comment and stand a chance to win a box of raw, vegan chipotle brownies to the value if NT 1238.

 Make it.
 In bulk.
 It will disappear quickly!
 But that’s cool because it’s made with 4 simple ingredients that carry great health benefits: nuts, cacao powder, maple and coconut oil.
 Now go read a label on a box of commercial fudge and feel your tummy turn.

 Blend two cups of your favourite nuts on medium speed for about 15 minutes until it turns to butter.
 You will need to stop and scrape down the sides of the blender until you incorporate all the little bits of nut that stick to the sides of the blender.
 Your nutter-butter production will go through several phases:

 ground nut flour – paste – thick creamy paste – oils release – full liquid

 Please bear in mind that not all nuts behave well as butters.
 Macadamia is a dream to work with, turning into butter before you even reach ten minutes.
 Cashews are very starchy but turn out a good butter.
 Almonds are difficult because they turn into a thick paste and don’t easily release their oils.
 If this happens, do stop blending and just use the paste as you would a butter.

-Once your nuts have turned to butter, add 2 tablespoons of honey and raw cacao powder (or more), then blend until it is incorporated.
+Once your nuts have turned to butter, add 2 tablespoons of maple and raw cacao powder (or more), then blend until it is incorporated.
 Using a spatula or spoon, remove the thick, sticky mass from the blender into a bowl and give it a final squeeze and mix with your hands.